-None of our directors who served on our Compensation Committee during 2014 is currently or has been, at any time since our formation, one of our officers or employees.
-During 2014, no executive officer served as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board or our Compensation Committee.
-The Compensation Committee currently consists of directors Denner, Norton and Rosenman.
+None of our directors who served on our Compensation Committee during 2015 is currently or has been, at any time since our formation, one of our officers or employees.
+During 2015, no executive officer served as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board or our Compensation Committee.
+The Compensation Committee currently consists of directors Roberts, Rosenman and Shaw.
+None of the members of our Compensation Committee during 2015 currently has or has had any relationship or transaction with a related person requiring disclosure pursuant to Item 404 of Regulation S-K.